Trump, Putin discuss possible new nuclear accord: White House

 "They discussed a nuclear agreement, both new and extended, and the possibility of having conversations with China on that as well," Sanders said.

+The Kremlin said the two sides confirmed they intended to "activate dialogue in various spheres, including strategic security."

 Sanders also said the two leaders discussed Ukraine.
-Trump cancelled a summit meeting with Putin late last year after Russia seized three Ukrainian Navy ships on Nov 25 and arrested 24 sailors.
+Trump canceled a summit meeting with Putin late last year after Russia seized three Ukrainian Navy ships on Nov 25 and arrested 24 sailors.
+Putin also told Trump that the new leadership in Ukraine should take steps to solve the Ukrainian crisis, the Kremlin said.

 Trump also raised with Putin the issue of getting North Korea to dismantle its nuclear weapons and ballistic missile programs.
 Trump has met twice with North Korean leader Kim Jong Un but Kim has yet to agree to a disarmament deal.